jeeger/twauctex/README.md

 ### Compressing and aligning tables

-It's very annoying to manually align tables, and remembering the correct syntax for `align` is a chore.
+It's annoying to manually align tables, and remembering the correct syntax for `align` is a chore.
 Thus, I've added two commands that make aligning tables a bit easier.
 Bound to `C-c f` by default, it will align all the `&`s.
 If passed an argument via `C-u C-c f`, the